grizlibier/wcomf/README.md

 -> some spells won't need you to specify the target anymore

+-> minor rework of food and thirst

+-> the water seems funny... be carefull when drinking it

+-> added a new deathscreen

 - New items and crafting recipes

 -> added an exe (weapon)

--> added usable items to cure effects and a 'use' function
+-> added usable items to cure some effects and a 'use' function

 - Possibility to remember recipes has been added!